simonlaszcz/vimtos/README.md

 	:lmake

-The cut down runtime includes compiler files for gcc and devpac.
+The cut down runtime includes compiler files for gcc, devpac and vasm.
 These files will format the error output from these programs for display by :lopen.

 For devpac you will need to set the default compiler first.
 Do this with the
 command:

 	:compiler DEVPAC
+	:compiler<SP><TAB>	to enumerate them

 ==============================================================================

-*TOS_04* Setting the Palette		*paltos* *palvim* *palmap* *color*
+*TOS_04* Setting the Palette		*paltos* *palvim* *palmap* *sane*

 Vim colours are numbered thus: